GLOBAL SELLING BLOG

 Drawer: The one that obliges the drawee to pay the payee

-Any exporter who is entitled to receive money from an importer or a buyer can draw a Bill of Exchange.
-Considering the above example where an export transaction took place between A and B, A will be the drawer of the Bill of Exchange and B is the drawee.
+Any exporter who is entitled to receive money from an importer or a buyer can draw a bill of exchange.
+Considering the above example where an export transaction took place between a textile exporter and a garment manufacturer, the exporter will be the drawer of the bill of exchange, and the manufacturer will be the drawee.

-Once you have obtained a Bill of Exchange and other required documents for your export business, you can sell internationally from India using e-commerce.
+Once you have obtained a bill of exchange and other required documents for your export business, you can sell internationally from India using an e-commerce exports program called Amazon Global Selling.

 Easy e-commerce exports with Amazon Global Selling